ronnie9901/jsonch8/README.md

 <h1>Bhagwata GIta App?</h1>
 Our Bhagavad Gita app is meticulously designed to offer a seamless and enriching experience.
 It combines the traditional wisdom of the ancient text with modern technology, making it accessible and engaging for users of all ages and backgrounds.
 Whether you're looking to deepen your spiritual practice, find answers to life's questions, or simply explore this revered text, our app is here to guide you every step of the way.

+<h1>Key Features:</h1>
+Complete Text and Translations:

+Access the entire 700-verse scripture in its original Sanskrit.
+Read translations in multiple languages including English, Hindi, and more.
    <div>
   <h1>8.1 Bhagwata Gita  ? </h1>
   <img  height= "550" src="https://github.com/user-attachments/assets/eed33e20-aab3-49e5-90d8-7d8988e6fa94"  />